Perspective | I’m autistic. I’m hoping I can wear a mask for the rest of my life.

 Enter the coronavirus.

-Not only are there fewer people to interact with now, but we have to stay six feet away from each other.
+Not only are there fewer people to interact with now, but we also have to stay six feet away from each other.
 I get to wear a mask all the time that deters microparticles — and smells.

 I should point out that there are a lot of autistics who can’t have cloth or any other material touching their face.
 Autistic sensory sensitivities vary from person to person.
 While I have trouble with sounds and smells, others have tactile issues and are struggling with having to wear some sort of face covering.
 So while I like mask-wearing, and many other autistics do, too, that sentiment isn’t universal.

 I feel guilty about secretly liking some parts of the pandemic and being relieved that the burden of social expectations has been lifted.
-(I’m also privately hoping I can get away with wearing a facemask for the rest of my life.)
+(I’m also privately hoping I can get away with wearing a face mask for the rest of my life.)

 This relief is tempered, though, by my grief at the loss of my grandfather because of an outbreak at his facility, and by not being able to attend his services because of restrictions on gatherings.
 I wanted a more autism-friendly world, but this version, defined by helplessness and isolation, has scarred me as deeply as it has my peers.
 I struggle with the same financial and mental challenges as non-autistics, and the suffering we are all enduring is far too steep a price to pay for a temporary respite from my acting gig as a neurotypical person.

 But I also hope that maybe, once things get back to normal (whenever that is), my non-autistic friends will have a better understanding of an autistic person’s daily life and of the pitfalls and potholes we have to navigate.
 Perhaps their temporary visit to our side of the looking glass will help them empathize with what it is like to be autistic.
-And maybe, that will start to pave the way towards that autism-friendly world I’ve always wished for.
+And maybe, that will start to pave the way toward that autism-friendly world I’ve always wished for.

 Christine M. Condo is a writer and autism spokesperson who was diagnosed as autistic in 2015.
 She is a neurodiversity advocate and blogs about her autistic experiences.
-She is currently pursuing a master’s degree in disability communication at George Mason University.
+She is pursuing a master’s degree in disability communication at George Mason University.

 Read more: